isomerpages/ttsh-sgtrauma/_faculty/International Faculty.md

 variant: tiptap
 description: ""
 ---
-<p>List of international faculty is to be confirmed, but stay tuned!</p>
+<p>List of STACC 2025 international faculty is to be confirmed, but stay
+tuned!</p>
 <p></p>